-- Note Polyethylene glycol, which is contained in some ligase buffers, can inhibit packaging. - 1.
-Remove the appropriate number of packaging extracts from a -80°C freezer and place the extracts on dry ice. - 2.
+- Note Polyethylene glycol, which is present in some ligase buffers, can inhibit packaging. - 1.
+Remove the appropriate number of packaging extract vials from a -80° C freezer and place the extract vials on dry ice. - 2.
 Quickly thaw the packaging extract by holding the tube between your fingers until the contents of the tube just begins to thaw. - 3.
-Add the experimental DNA immediately $(1-4 \ \mu l \ containing 0.1-1.0 \ \mu g \ of ligated DNA)$ to the packaging extract.
+Add the experimental DNA immediately $(1-4 \mu l \text{ containing } 0.1-1.0 \mu g \text{ of ligated DNA})$ to the packaging extract. - 4.
+Stir the tube with a pipet tip to mix well.
+Gentle pipetting is allowable provided that air bubbles are not introduced. - 5.
+Spin the tube quickly (for 3-5 seconds), if desired, to ensure that all contents are at the bottom of the tube.